Atlanta, Georgia Work Injury Lawyers

 On-The-Job Automobile Accident Claims

 If you were hurt in an auto accident while working, you should be able to obtain workers’ compensation benefits that will cover your medical bills and a percentage of your lost wages.

 However, if a non-employee caused your crash, you may pursue a personal injury claim against that other driver outside of workers compensation.
 This is known as a third-party claim and could pay you additional compensation.
-This includes your deductible and other general damages such as physical pain and suffering, mental distress, disfigurement, and the loss of intimacy and companionship that are not available from workers compensation.
+This may include other general damages over and above what is available from workers compensation, such as physical pain and suffering, mental distress, disfigurement, and the loss of intimacy and companionship.

 Limitations of a Subrogation Lien